Search

 As it turned out the 2021 trifecta (Nature Strip, Masked Crusader, Eduardo) were all retired to a life of luxury within the space of six days of each other.

 Lost And Running became the first horse to be scratched on race day and was replaced by the slotholder Tabcorp with Kementari.
+Traffic Warden became the first horse to be a late scratching when he played up in the barriers.

 Think About It took his record to 11 wins from 12 starts in winning the 2023 race.
+Sadly he would have a massive bleed in the Sydney Stakes one year later and all seemed lost but he miraculously recovered, walked off the track and into retirement.

 Racing and Sports